haclark30/haclark30.github.io/resume.md

 Application Performance Monitoring Specialist, AIG Travel
 *October 2018 - Present*
 - Responsible for the administration of AppDynamics, an Application Performance Monitoring tool.
-- Explore source code for applications to determine methods for fine-tuning performance and business metrics captured by AppDynamics.
-- (Nick) Analyzed application source code to fine tune metrics captured by AppDynamics.
+- Analyzed application source code to fine tune metrics captured by AppDynamics.
-- Integrated different technologies into the AppDynamics platform to keep monitoring and alerts in one place.
-Examples include IBM Datapower and Alachisoft NCache.
-Currently working on integrations with ServiceNow and F5 BIG-IP load balancers.
-- (Nick) Integrated different technologies into the AppDynamics platform including IBM DataPower, Alachisoft NCache, ServiceNow and F5 BIG-IP load balancers.
+- Integrated different technologies into the AppDynamics platform including IBM DataPower, Alachisoft NCache, ServiceNow and F5 BIG-IP load balancers.
-- Used AppDynamics to develop powerful business metrics for real-time monitoring.
-- (Nick) this seems repetative, either cut this or find a way to incorporate in the other bullet points
-- Worked on a major partner onboarding project to ensure their integration was well monitored.
+- Developed business and performance metrics for a major partner onboarding project to ensure their integration was well monitored.
 This monitoring has caught numerous issues on the partner's end before they were even aware of it.
-- (Nick) be more specific than 'worked'.
-What did you do and what was the impact?
 - Wrote custom Powershell modules for standardizing the deployment and configuration of AppDynamics agents.

 **AIG Travel, Stevens Point, WI**